About PetersPioneersJames and Charlotte McDonald Kenny Family

 In 1900, Lottie's grandfather James Flannery died.
 He was buried in Calvary Cemetery in Argyle, Lafayette County, Wisconsin.
 Argyle is 12 miles north northwest of Browntown, Green County, Wisconsin.

-Chicago, Near West Side, 1900/07-1907.
+Chicago, Near West Side, 1900/07 to 1907.
 Sometime between 1900 and 1907, Lottie, age 15 to 22, moved from Jordan Township, Green County, Wisconsin, to Chicago.
 Her granddaughter Marilyn Carroll Biggins remembers her saying that she moved away from the farm as soon as she could because she did not like having to wait on so many people.
 She probably lived somewhere on the Near West Side, because that is where her older sister Lillian lived.
 In the 1910 census, Lillian and her husband Charles Hill, a carriage driver, lived at 2427 W. Fulton Street, just three blocks away from where James Kenny grew up in St. Malachy's parish.
 They lived there with their daughter Christine, who was called Teen and would become a close friend of Lottie's daughter Bunny.

 James and Lottie Marry in 1907, Have 1 Child